conan-io/docs/reference/commands/graph/explain.rst

                             assumed latest one.

 The ``conan graph explain`` tries to give a more detailed explanation for a package that might be missing with the configuration provided and show the differences between the expected binary package and the available ones.
-It helps to understand what is missing from the package requested, wether it is different options, different settings or different dependencies.
+It helps to understand what is missing from the package requested, whether it is different options, different settings or different dependencies.

 **Example**: